 The former capital of Japan drips with history and is reputed to be the nation´s most beautiful city.
 Upon arriving, however, many visitors are surprised to see Kyoto´s urban sprawl, which hides away its fantastic historical sites and rich cultural heritage.
 With over two thousand temples and shrines, as well as numerous Zen gardens, winding cobbled alleys and traditional teahouses, Kyoto is both the spiritual and cultural capital of Japan.
 Home to a plethora of cool bars, atmospheric cafes and world-class restaurants, the city also has some fantastic palaces and villas for visitors to gaze upon.
 One of the best places to see the romantic cherry blossom trees, Kyoto is an amazing mix of modern and traditional influences.

 Read more: Top Kyoto Attractions

-1. Tokyo Where to Stay
+1. Tokyo Where to Stay in Tokyo

 Lying at the heart of the most populated place in the world, Tokyo has just under forty million people living within its metropolis.
 Consequently, there really is something for everyone to enjoy.
 Appearing as if out of a sci-fi film, the city´s dazzling array of neon-lit skyscrapers are mesmerizing to behold – at night, they look even more impressive.
 While Tokyo is definitely a modern, thriving city that sells a unique pop culture and fashion sense to the world, remnants of the historic city still remain.
 You can peacefully wander down cobbled alleys and find old-style atmospheric bars and food stands.
 In fact, the city is home to more Michelin star establishments than anywhere else in the world, and the food on offer is sumptuous.
 Whether it is strolling around its cavernous shopping malls or exploring the different neighborhoods – each with its own vibe and identity – it would take a lifetime to see all that Tokyo has to offer.